-Yet another U.S. feminist media outlet bites the dust.
+Yet another U.S. feminist media outlet bites the dust, a blow to women’s voices in the world.
 A lengthy article in the Sunday New York Times, December 8, 2019, “A Farewell to Feministing and the Heyday of Feminist Blogging” skirts around the reasons why.
 Is it, as author, Emma Rosenberg, writes, “Feminist media has been especially hard hit by the financial turbulence in the news industry”?
 Or, as she also states, “the sites were undone by their own popularity…..larger media organizations…hired [these women journalists]”?
 Rosenberg does a disservice by not being clear.

 Money and the lack of it is the core reason that feminist media continues to have such trouble.
 This problem runs deeper than “turbulence in the news industry.”
 Over the summer, I wrote about other feminist media in trouble, and raised concern about how the chronic underfunding of feminist media has crippled the movement for gender equality.